nativeapptemplate/nativeapptemplateapi/README.md

 # NativeAppTemplate API

-Welcome!
+This is a Rails API app for NativeAppTemplate-iOS/Android.
 To get started, clone the repository.

 ## Requirements